srobinson0586/ttg-basic/1-python-programming/1.13_dictionaries/dictionaries.md

 [Back to README](README.md)

-In dictionaries, each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.
+In dictionaries, each key is separated from its value by a colon (`:`), the items are separated by commas, and the whole thing is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: `{}`.

-*Keys are unique* within a dictionary while values may not be.
-The *values of a dictionary can be of any type*, but the *keys must be of an immutable data type* such as strings, numbers, or tuples.
+- *Keys are unique* within a dictionary while values may not be
+- The *values of a dictionary can be of any type*
+- The *keys must be of an immutable data type* such as strings, numbers, or tuples.

 ### Accessing Values in a Dictionary